techs-sus/azalea/README.md

 # generates a full decoder: can decode any file under azalea's format
 azalea generate-full-decoder -o output.luau -f

+# Examples which generate tailored code for a model:
+# --novel: Must be used with --legacy flag, inlines ModuleScript sources and completely avoids loadstring.
+# --legacy: Enables any environment with NewScript and NewLocalScript to run.
+Shims require and NewModuleScript using loadstring.
+# --opensb: Enables OpenSB or any environment with NewScript, NewLocalScript, and NewModuleScript to run.
+# --studio: Enables Studio or any environment with Source access support to run.

 # generates a full script: input.rbxm must have a root ModuleScript (such as a MainModule)
 azalea generate-full-script -i input.rbxm -o output.luau -m